gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 around the wreckage.
 One claw twitches, and then it's actually, finally dead.

 I swallow back bile and touch the back of my head.
 My oath still itches, but it feels different now.
 I'm not supposed to be here.
-I'm supposed to---damnation and rotten figs, can't it give me even a moment's rest?
+I'm supposed to—damnation and rotten figs, can't it give me even a moment's rest?
 I draw my knife and hack through the bonescuttle's neck in frustration.